Veterans Affairs Compensation for Sleep Apnea

 3. a connection between the current disability and the in-service injury or illness.

-In the case of sleep apnea, many veterans may have started experiencing symptoms during their time in service.
-Many veterans, for example, develop severe snoring during service or are told by roommates or significant others that they stop breathing in their sleep.
-These can be symptoms of obstructive sleep apnea that continue to progress after a veteran’s service.
+In the case of sleep apnea, a Veteran may have started experiencing symptoms during their time in service.
+Some Veterans, for example, develop severe snoring during service or are told by roommates or significant others that they stop breathing in their sleep.
+These can be symptoms of obstructive sleep apnea that continue to progress after a Veteran’s service.

 In some cases, sleep apnea may be related to another service-connected disability, such as post-traumatic stress disorder.